OSVAI/NORM/README.md

 ## Citation

-If you find this repo useful to your research, please consider citing:
+If you find this repository useful to your research, please consider citing:
 ```
 @inproceedings{liunorm,
   title={NORM: Knowledge Distillation via N-to-One Representation Matching},